Here, I will talk about SAST in secure SDLC. Also, I will show you 3 reasons to integrate it into a DevSecOps pipeline.

 SAST (static application security testing) is used to search for security defects in application source code.
 SAST examines the code for many potential vulnerabilities — possible SQL injections, XSS, SSRF, data encryption issues, etc. These vulnerabilities are included in OWASP Top 10, CWE Top 25 and other lists.

-Before we discuss why to integrate SAST in a DevSecOps pipeline, let me draw your attention to a couple of facts.
+Before we discuss why SAST should be integrated into a DevSecOps pipeline, let me draw your attention to a couple of facts.

 The number of vulnerabilities is growing.
 The cost of fixing them is growing too